Peers United Group (PUG)/YACAB

 * A psychologist from PHACS discussing HIV stigma

-We welcome any young adults who are 16 - 25 years old and part of one of our active studies to join the YACAB!
-If you are interested in joining our YACAB, please contact Claire Berman to find out more.
+We welcome any young adults who are at least 16 years old (no upper age limit) and part of one of our active studies to join the PUG/YACAB!
+If you are interested in joining our PUG/YACAB, please contact Claire Berman to find out more.

 We are always eager to have discussions about issues that are relevant for young adults, and we welcome new suggestions and speakers for our calls from both within and beyond PHACS.

-If you are interested in being a guest speaker on a YACAB call or have a topic to suggest, please contact Claire Berman.
+If you are interested in being a guest speaker on a PUG/YACAB call or have a topic to suggest, please contact Claire Berman.